roperzh/jroff/README.md

 - [x] Handle scape characters
 - [ ] Add support for nested numeric lists
 - [ ] Add support for `-compact` and `-width` arguments in lists
+- [ ] Make clear when the code is using a global variable

 ### Links